-A useful organization strategy is the chunking method, which is the process of breaking down large amounts of information into smaller, logical units that are easy to understand.
+A useful organization strategy is the chunking method, which breaks down large amounts of information into smaller, logical units that are easy to understand.
 For example, when learning a foreign language, you can list vocabulary words in functional groups such as household items, animals, and occupations.
 Chunking is a valuable tool for memorization.

 2. Make associations

 Creating associations by drawing on existing knowledge is another helpful way to memorize information.
-You can create mental images and make connections with sounds, smells, and tastes to help encode memories.
+You can create mental images and connect with sounds, smells, and tastes to help encode memories.

 3. Use visual cues